13. Paths Cross

 It was lunchtime when Sgt.
 Brillo received the warrant that enabled the Lottery to release the name attached to the million dollar ticket; a ticket the police now believe was wagered by Leslie Marionette and stolen by somebody else, at the cost of Leslie’s life.

 A few taps of the keyboard retrieved the name and address and license picture of one Lucielle Pacheco, 21-years-old, graduated from Worthboro High three years ago.
-Clean record.

 The police were unable to retrieve anything else.